Lieder-Lab/liederDB/README.md

 >
 >> TABLE statement means there must be a selected or exsited table followed behind 'in';
 >>
->> What should noticed that is this selected or exsited table must have only one column, or you can declare one column from the table contains more than one columns like (2) or (3);
+>> What should noticed is __this statement only work for data of single column__, so the selected or exsited table must have only one column, or you can declare one column from the table which contains more than one columns through declaring the column name after table name and packaged by brackets '[]' like (2) or (3);
 >>
 >> If use 'select' statement in TABLE statement, brackets '()' and table alias are mandatory;
 >>